How To Keep Eggs From Freezing In The Winter

 Tip #3.
 Keep Your Nesting Boxes on the Warmest Wall

-You can also put your nesting boxes on the east side to take advantage of the sun in the morning.
-Even in the frigid winter, the sun is surprisingly warm.
-Use mother nature to help you heat things up a bit more.
+You can also put your nesting boxes on the east side to take advantage of the sun in the morning because even in the winter, the sun is surprisingly warm.
+Use Mother Nature to help you heat things a bit more.

 a duck and two chickens out in the snow